Ernest A. Kilbourne: Personality

 Although Kilbourne was a quiet man, he was passionate in his writing.
 Friend, Paul E. Haines recalled that Ernest’s "pen frequently seared deeply into the soul consciousness of many a faulty reaper, causing them [sic] to rise, shake the dust of indifference from their sluggish feet and hasten to the battlefront, an aroused soldier of the cross," (Page 22).
 His words were powerful and effective, leading evangelist and educator, H.C.
 Morrison to say, "The writings of Ernest Kilbourne have stirred my soul more than any writings next to the Bible itself," (Page 55).

 Korea

-Two Korean pastors came to the Tokyo Bible school and were so impressed with the school that more followed.
+In 1905 two Korean students came to the Tokyo Bible school and were so impressed with the school that more followed.
 Soon, Cowman and Kilbourne decided to begin evangelizing in Korea.
 They teamed up with Rev. John Thomas to start the venture.
 They established a training center in downtown Seoul.
 Launching a venture similar to the Great Village Campaign in Japan, they began an Every Creature Crusade in Korea, which resulted in three-fourths of the 30 million Koreans hearing the Gospel.
 The church in Korea has faced massive oppression, but has grown phenomenally, and is known today as "The miracle church."
 In 1931, the church of Japan was supported entirely by its own people, and the OMS headquarters moved to Korea.